 Getting Professional Help

 Most seniors do not seek treatment for their depression.
 It is your job to convince your loved one to find professional help.
-However, do not immediately suggest therapy, as many elderly individuals may feel shame or guilt about their depression.
+However, do not immediately suggest therapy, as many elderly individuals may feel shame or guilt about their condition.

 It may be easiest for them to consult a friend who has been through a similar experience.
 Many elderly individuals may also feel more comfortable talking about their depression to their primary care physician rather than a mental health professional.